illiniLaundry/illiniLaundry-iOS/README.md

 3. [GenericDormViewController] (#GenericDormViewController)

 ### AllDormsViewController
-Displays all dorms in a scrollview, three dorms per row.
+Displays all dorms in a collectionView, three dorms per row.
 ### MyDormsViewController
-Displays all dorms that the user has favorited in a scrollview, one dorm per row.
+Displays all dorms that the user has favorited in a collectionView, one dorm per row.
 ### GenericDormViewController
 Displays all laundry and dryer machines and their status in a scrollview.
 This view is generic and programmatically populated during runtime as needed.